Skip to main content

 • Check console logs for errors in the callback.

-The AppTrove React Native SDK provides a resolveDeeplinkUrl method to resolve deferred deep links and get instant access to the deep link URL.
+The Apptrove React Native SDK provides a resolveDeeplinkUrl method to resolve deferred deep links and get instant access to the deep link URL.

 Deep Link Resolver Example

-import { TrackierSDK } from 'react-native-trackier';
+import { ApptroveSDK } from 'react-native-apptrove';

 .then(result => {